 • Acceptance into Sydney Conservatorium

-Previously a flute student of both the Elder Conservatorium in Adelaide and the Sydney Conservatorium, Alexandra has a strong background in ensemble playing, having participated in many state and national level ensembles: Adelaide Primary Schools’ Wind Ensemble (1994-1995); South Australian Music Camp concert bands and orchestras (1995-2001); Woodville High Special Interest Music Centre’s school ensembles (1996-2000); Adelaide Symphony Orchestra’s Big Rehearsal (2000); Elder Conservatorium Symphony Orchestra and New Music Ensemble (2001-2005); Adelaide Youth Orchestra (2002-2006); Australian Youth Orchestra (2006-2009); Sydney Symphony Orchestra’s Sinfonia (2007-2009); Sydney Conservatorium Symphony Orchestra and the Australian International Summer Orchestral Institute (2008).
+Previously a flute student of both the Elder Conservatorium in Adelaide and the Sydney Conservatorium, Alexandra is very experienced in ensemble performance, having participated in many state and national level ensembles: Adelaide Primary Schools’ Wind Ensemble (1994-1995); South Australian Music Camp concert bands and orchestras (1995-2001); Woodville High Special Interest Music Centre’s school ensembles (1996-2000); Adelaide Symphony Orchestra’s Big Rehearsal (2000); Elder Conservatorium Symphony Orchestra and New Music Ensemble (2001-2005); Adelaide Youth Orchestra (2002-2006); Australian Youth Orchestra (2006-2009); Sydney Symphony Orchestra’s Sinfonia (2007-2009); Sydney Conservatorium Symphony Orchestra and the Australian International Summer Orchestral Institute (2008).

 Her primary mentors in Australia were Geoffrey Collins (Principal Flute, Adelaide Symphony Orchestra; Australia Ensemble) and Louise Dellit (former Berliner Symphoniker).

-As a soloist Alexandra has had the privilege of performing both Mozart concerti with the Elder Conservatorium Symphony Orchestra (2004) and the Sydney Symphony Orchestra’s Sinfonia (2007), and toured all around Australia as guest soloist with Kammerphilharmonie Köhn (2013).
-She was winner of the South Australian MBS Young Performer Award (Instrumental) in 2006, and a semi-finalist in the Australian Flute Competition in 2005 and 2013.
+As a soloist Alexandra was honoured to perform both Mozart concerti with the Elder Conservatorium Symphony Orchestra (2004), Unley Symphony Orchestra (2004) and the Sydney Symphony Orchestra’s Sinfonia (2007), and toured all around Australia as guest soloist with Kammerphilharmonie Köhn (2013).
+She was Instrumental Winner of the South Australian MBS Young Performer Award in 2006, and a semi-finalist in the Australian Flute Competition in both 2005 and 2013.

 She has performed in masterclass for flautists of the highest international level: